syseitz/RNAtedistance/README.md

 ## Motivation of this program

-During my Master Thesis I experienced RNAdistance to be very slow and not solve my problems in reasonable time.
-Therefore I have implemented my own version to calculate the Tree Edit Distance, to make
+During my master's thesis, I found RNAdistance to be painfully slow, like watching paint dry, but less exciting.
+It just couldn’t keep up with the demands of my research, so I decided to take matters into my own hands.
+That’s how RNAtedistance was born.
+It’s faster, more efficient, and gets the job done without making you want to pull your hair out.
+Now you can calculate Tree Edit Distances without needing a nap in between!

 ## Compilation Instructions